Important Information for Your Healthcare ProviderYou should talk with your healthcare provider prior to taking this medication if you have:

-- Pregnant or thinking of becoming pregnant (see Lariam and Pregnancy)
+- Pregnant or thinking of becoming pregnant (see Primaquine and Pregnancy)

 Make sure to tell your healthcare provider about any other medications you are taking, including prescription and nonprescription medicines, vitamins, and herbal supplements.

-(Click Lariam Warnings and Precautions to learn more, including information on who should not take the drug.)
+(Click Primaquine Warnings and Precautions to learn more, including information on who should not take the drug.)

-What If I Take an Overdose?As with any medication, it is possible to take too much Lariam.
-If you happen to overdose on this drug, seek immediate medical attention.
+What If I Take an Overdose?As with any medication, it is possible to take too much primaquine.
+In fact, an overdose with this drug can be dangerous.
+If you overdose on primaquine, seek immediate medical attention.

 (Click Primaquine Overdose for more information.)